View on GitHub

 Platform and compiler gate

-Platform.h / .cpp owns host-specific helpers that are deliberately small: informational logging, thread names, executable path lookup, process id formatting, fork support where available, process memory usage, CPU usage snapshots, and dynamic module loading.
+Platform.h / .cpp owns host-specific helpers that are deliberately small: informational logging, thread names, executable path lookup, per-user data directory lookup, process id formatting, fork support where available, process memory usage, CPU usage snapshots, and dynamic module loading.
+Platform::GetUserDataBase() is intentionally environment-only and shell/SDL-free: Windows uses %LOCALAPPDATA% (else %APPDATA%), macOS/iOS use $HOME/Library/Application Support, and Linux/Android/other use $XDG_DATA_HOME (else $HOME/.local/share).
+Higher layers append the application name and decide whether absence is fatal.
 Platform::GetCpuUsageSnapshot() returns cumulative per-core system counters plus the current process CPU time; callers compare two snapshots to compute percentages and keep any sampling/cache state outside the Platform layer.
 Platform-specific application/window/rendering behavior lives under Source/Frontend/, not here.

 Diagnostics and failure handling